bensutherland/salp_anon_to_salp/README.md

 ```
 # Copy `salp.anon_markers.csv` to the `mapcomp/02_data` folder

-# Move to the main directory for mapcomp_iterative
+# Move to the main mapcomp directory

 # Prepare the marker.csv file to a fasta file
 ./01_scripts/00_prepare_input_fasta_file_from_csv.sh 02_data/salp.anon_sfon_markers.csv